Gerrit0/gerrit0.github.io/index.md

 ### Projects

-- [image-overlay-tool](http://gerritbirkeland.com/image-overlay-tool) - a tool to quickly overlay an image on top of another image.
+- [image-overlay-tool](https://gerritbirkeland.com/image-overlay-tool) - a tool to quickly overlay an image on top of another image.
+- [tools](https://gerritbirkeland.com/tools) - a collection of scripts to make my life easier